geodezyx.operational package

 @author: psakic

-geodezyx.operational.download_rinex.download_gnss_rinex(statdico, archive_dir, startdate, enddate, archtype='stat', parallel_download=4, user='anonymous', passwd='anonymous@isp.com', path_ftp_crawled_files_save=None, path_ftp_crawled_files_load=None, skip_crawl=False, path_all_ftp_files_save=None, quiet_mode=False, final_archive_for_sup_check=None, force=False, get_rnx2=True, get_rnx3=True)
+geodezyx.operational.download_rinex.download_gnss_rinex(statdico, output_dir, startdate, enddate, archtype='stat', parallel_download=4, user='anonymous', passwd='anonymous@isp.com', path_ftp_crawled_files_save=None, path_ftp_crawled_files_load=None, skip_crawl=False, path_all_ftp_files_save=None, quiet_mode=False, final_archive_for_sup_check=None, force=False, no_rnx2=False, no_rnx3=False)

 Parameters: